I've lost a sense. Why should I care? Searching myself, I find a spare.

 And set it deftly, like a snare.

 American-raised English poet Anne Stevenson turns 74 today.
 She was studying music in college, a cellist, when she started becoming deaf, and turned to literature.
 (Stevenson now uses a cochlear implant.)
 She's published eighteen volumes of poetry, a biography of Sylvia Plath, and two studies of Elizabeth Bishop's work.
-Stevenson's poem "What I Miss" is about music and deafness; it dispels the common misconception that deaf people only experience silence.
+Some of Stevenson's poems, "What I Miss" and "Hearing with my Fingers" among them, are about music and deafness; she dispels the common misconception that deaf people only experience silence.
+"Silence I miss," she declares.

 --Anne Stevenson, "On Going Deaf"